 Under West Virginia law, there are two types of conduct that constitute deliberate intent.
 The first is the simple meaning of intended harm to the worker.
 However, this type of overt criminality is rare.
 The second meaning arises from a totality of circumstances that suggest the employer had a callous disregard for the health and safety of the employees.
 The court looks for several factors in determining this:

-- The existence of a specific, unsafe working condition which presented a high degree of risk and a strong probability of serious injury or death
+- A specific, unsafe working condition existed that presented a high degree of risk and a strong probability of serious injury or death.